lcary/local-chatgpt-app/README.md

     --local-dir-use-symlinks False
 ```

-This file format (GGUF) is compatible for running LLMs on macOS.
+This model file format (GGUF) is used for running LLM inference on macOS.
-To use a different model, make sure to update the `run-server.sh` script's
+To use a different model:
+ 1. Update the above download command to use a different huggingface repo
+    and filename (must be in [GGUF](https://huggingface.co/models?sort=modified&search=gguf) format).
-`MODEL` variable after download.
+ 3. Update the `run-server.sh` script's `MODEL` variable with the path to the `.gguf` file after download.

 ## Usage